 Foreign laborers (predominantly Filipinos, Indonesians, and Bangladeshis) dominated most low-wage professions, such as domestic service, construction, maintenance, retail, and food service, in which violations of wage, overtime, and health and safety regulations most frequently occurred.

 Government enforcement in sectors employing low-skilled labor in small-scale construction or maintenance projects was inadequate.
 This was especially true for foreign laborers at construction sites, where complaints of wage arrears, inadequate safety, and poor, unsafe living conditions were reported.

-There were some reports of industrial accidents during the year, most commonly in the construction sector, where the labor force is overwhelmingly foreign.
-In August, for example, a road worker was struck and killed by a car after authorities failed to close a bridge to traffic during repairs.
+There were some reports of industrial accidents, most commonly in the construction sector, where the labor force is overwhelmingly foreign.
+In August a road worker was killed by a car while laying traffic cones on a bridge.